Android Download & Installation Guide

 Required update screen skipped after signing in via a link (1.6.0): The screen now always appears when an update is required.

-Text inserted multiple times in Google Docs or Gmail (1.5.2): Dictated text could be inserted more than once in apps that are slow to respond.
+Duplicate text insertion in apps with slow text fields (1.5.2): Dictated text could be inserted more than once in apps that are slow to respond.

 Accessibility service stops without restarting (1.5.2): The accessibility service now restarts automatically if it crashes or is stopped by the system.